THP Orchestra

-The THP Orchestra was a 1970s Canadian disco group from Toronto created by European producers Willi Morrison and Ian Guenther.
+The THP Orchestra was a 1970s Canadian disco group from Toronto created by British producer Willi Morrison and Canadian producer Ian Guenther.
 The band released its first album in 1977 and was nominated for a Juno Award for Most Promising New Group.
 After two releases in two years, the group shortened its name Three Hats Productions to THP and released a third album on Atlantic Records.
 It disbanded in 1980.